carbon-language/carbon-lang/llvm/docs/TestSuiteGuide.md

 - `TEST_SUITE_COLLECT_STATS`

   Collect internal LLVM statistics.
-Appends `-save-stats=obj` when invocing the compiler and makes the lit runner collect and merge the statistic files.
+Appends `-save-stats=obj` when invoking the compiler and makes the lit runner collect and merge the statistic files.

 - `TEST_SUITE_RUN_BENCHMARKS`